enp/ElasticViewApp/README.md

 # ElasticView #

-ElasticView is a simple web application which allows to view and edit ElasticSearch indexes/types as tables
+ElasticView is a simple web application which allows to view and edit [Elasticsearch](https://www.elastic.co/products/elasticsearch) indexes/types as tables

 ### How to build ###